raspberrypilearning/cd-advanced-scratch-sushi/en/step_5.md

 This code gives a 1 in 50 chance of setting the `collectable-type`{:class="blockdata"} to `2`.

 Great!
-Now you have a new type of collectable that sometimes shows up instead of the fart cloud, and that gives you an extra life instead of a point when you collect it!
+Now you have a new type of collectable that sometimes shows up instead of the star, and that gives you an extra life instead of a point when you collect it!